The relatively new LED filament lamps are a genious invention, they look really great.

 the possibility to have the light flicker measured.

-As already described in my article "The boob tube grilled", however, there is no information about light flicker on the illuminants package.
+As already described in the article "The boob tube grilled", however, there is no information about light flicker on the illuminants package.

 The electronic ballast is massively responsible for how well illuminants are regarding light flicker.
 If it is inadequate, then the illuminants flicker like glow lamps.

-Correspondingly, Der Lichtpeter has measured over 370 different LED filament lamps and have come to a largely frightening result:
+Correspondingly, Der Lichtpeter has measured over 520 different LED filament lamps and has come to a largely frightening result:

 For the E27 products, the CFD span ranges from flicker-free to stroboscope-like just below 60%.